bwhitman/paper-display/README.md

 ![Frame](https://github.com/bwhitman/paper-display/blob/master/images/IMG_1491.jpg?raw=true)

 **Expert mode**: if you want the battery to last as long as possible, I also suggest removing any power LEDs from the `MCU`.
-I did that by just slicing mine off after pointing a hot work reflow gun at it, but you should see if there's a way to do it by cutting a trace.
+I did that by just slicing mine off after pointing a hot air reflow gun at it, but you should see if there's a way to do it by cutting a trace.

 ## Web service